 Hanuman Jayanti is celebrated on the full moon day during Chaitra month.
 Hanuman, who is also known as Vanara God, was born on this day and Hanuman Jayanti is celebrated to commemorate the birth of Lord Hanuman.
 Lord Hanuman is one of the most important deities who are worshipped in Hinduism.
 Lord Hanuman is most popularly known as an ardent devotee of Lord Rama and He is a central figure of the Hindu epic Ramayana.
 He is one of the Chiranjivi(s) i.e. immortal living beings who are to remain alive on Earth forever.

 Lord Hanuman is considered a lifelong Brahmachari.
-It is believed that He has taken the vow to celibate throughout His life and to remain an ardent devotee of Lord Rama.
-Hence, Lord Hanuman is the most significant deities for those who have taken the vow of celibacy especially among male devotees.
+It is believed that He has taken the vow to celibate throughout his life and to remain an ardent devotee of Lord Rama.
+Hence, Lord Hanuman is the most significant deity for those who have taken the vow of celibacy, especially among male devotees.

 Lord Hanuman is also known as Mahavira, Bajrangbali, Anjaneya (आञ्जनेय), Pawan Putra, Anjaniputra, Kesari Nandan and Maruti (मारुति).